ThowZzy/TizenTube/README.md

 2. Download the latest APK compatible with your device's architecture from [here](https://github.com/reisxd/TizenTube/releases/latest) (if unsure, download armeabi-v7a).
 3. Install it.
 4. After opening the app, change the configuration to suit your needs.
 Ensure that you set the `appID` to `Ad6NutHP8l.TizenTube` if it isn't already set.
 Change the IP to match that of your TV.
-5. Change the development IP address on the TV (previously set in step 1 of Installation Steps) to that of this Android device which you'll run the server on.
+5. Change the development IP address on the TV (if not already done from step 5 of Installation steps) to that of this Android device which you'll run the server on.
 6. Press 'Run Server'.
 7. Press 'Launch' whenever you want to launch TizenTube.
 8. Please note that if the app crashes, you may have made an error, such as setting an incorrect IP or failing to change the Developer Mode's Host IP.